 - Magnetic resonance (MR) imaging – the best method of imaging the spinal cord, nerve roots, intervertebral discs, and ligaments.
 Since these scans can detect damage or disease of soft tissue, MRIs are valuable in diagnosing the cause of cauda equina syndrome.

 - Myelogram – procedure that involves injecting a liquid dye into the spinal column.
 These X-ray and CT images (usually performed with a Computerized Tomography (CT) scan) can show pressure on the cauda equina from herniated discs and other conditions.

 Cauda equina syndrome is a potential surgical emergency, and may require timely decompression surgery to reduce/remove the pressure on the nerve(s).
 Undergoing early surgery seems to offer the best chance for improvement of sensory and muscle function as well as bowel and bladder function.

 If left untreated, cauda equina syndrome can lead to permanent paralysis in the muscle of one or both legs and permanent loss of bladder/bowel control.

 An important thing to note is that following surgery, bladder function may take longer to improve than muscle function.
 Following surgery, the surgeon may prescribe certain medications to be given with intermittent self-catheterization of the bladder.
 These interventions can lead to a steady recovery and improvement of bladder and sphincter function for years after surgery.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating cauda equina syndrome.
 They can also offer you a second opinion.